satya-das/cib/README.md

 ```

 I will spare you from showing the CIB generated code, you can surely see the code yourself if you want.
 Only thing I want to add for this example is that the glue code generation is identical as previous example.
 Glue code doesn't differentiate if the function is virtual (well, largely if we ignore some subtlety).
 I hope you paid attention to the comment in above code: **// Compiler generated instruction will effectively call `pA->B::VirtFunc()`**.
 The instruction generated for client-code takes the decision which virtual function needs to be called.
 Once the function of respective class is called then only method table comes in play and makes the cross component call.
 In that ways the virtual table of one component isn't used by another component.
-Both components have virtual tables of their own. **This is the crux of ABI compatibility: don't share internals with another component.**
+Both components have virtual tables of their own. **This is the crux of ABI compatibility: don't share internals with other components.**

 <a name="example-virtualfunctionandabistability"></a>